Why visit Sicily with kids?

 The Alcantara gorges are easily reached from Taormina.
 The waters are very cold so it’s best to visit on a hot day if you fancy a refreshing dip!

-Play at pirates and knights at Castello Maniace
+Play at pirates and knights at Castello Maniace in Syracuse

 Sicily does a good line in castles.
 One of our favourites is Castello Maniace in Syracuse.
 One of the best things to do with kids in Syracuse, this 13th century castle sits on the very tip of Ortigia, the medieval heart of Syracuse.
 There are towers, tunnels and underground rooms which look on to the lapping waves of the sea.
 It really is the perfect place to let your children’s imaginations run wild.